number-icn Toll Free (USA & Canada) +1 866 978 2997

 A Gondola Ride Through History:

-No visit to this beautiful city is complete without a leisurely gondola ride along its labyrinthine canals.
+No visit to this beautiful city with water streets is complete without a leisurely gondola ride along its labyrinthine canals.
 As iconic symbols of Venetian culture, gondolas have plied these waters for centuries, offering a unique perspective on the city’s storied past.
 Embarking on a gondola journey is akin to stepping back in time, as you glide past historic buildings and hidden courtyards, accompanied by the melodic serenade of your gondolier.
 From the ornate facades of Gothic palaces to the elegant arches of Renaissance bridges, each architectural marvel along the canal tells a tale of Venice’s rich and vibrant history.

 italian cities with canals